Newsletter

 • Heather Grabbe

-Heather Grabbe is a senior fellow at Bruegel, as well as visiting professor at University College London and KU Leuven.
-The focus of her research is the political economy of the European Green Deal and how the climate transition will change the EU’s international relationships and external policies.
+Heather Grabbe is a Senior Fellow at Bruegel and a Visiting Professor at University College London and KU Leuven.
+Her research focuses on the political economy of the European Green Deal and how the climate transition will change the EU’s international relationships and external policies.
+She was previously Director of the Open Society European Policy Institute in Brussels, Deputy Director of the Centre for European Reform and senior advisor on the Balkans and Turkey to then European Commissioner Olli Rehn.

 Related content